Softcomputing-KU/LMA-Yolo/README.md

-IEEE Transactions on Geoscience and Remote Sensing
+## IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing	##